magore/hp85disk/README.md

 ___

-## HP85 emulator Makefile configuration options for original V1 and new V2 boards
+## Makefile configuration for hp85disk emulator - options for original V1 and new V2 boards
 ## Makefile Configuration options for building
   * Update BAUD, PORT, BOARD, PPR_REVERSE_BITS and RTC_SUPPORT for your platform
     * BOARD is the version of the hardware
       * 1 = V1 hardware without GPIB BUS transceivers
       * 2 = V2 hardware with GPIB BUS transceivers
     * PPR_REVERSE_BITS
-      * Note: This is now automatically set by board revision
+      * Note: This is now automatically set by board revision so this is not normally needed
       * 0 = V1 hardware without the GPIB buffers
       * 1 = V2 hardware with GPIB buffers
     * RTC_SUPPORT for Real Time Clock